cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 BlindKeySign for Ed448ph and Ed448 is implemented just as this routine for Ed25519ph, Ed25519ctx, and Ed25519, except in how the scalars (s1, s2), public keys (A1, A2),
 and message strings (prefix1, prefix2) are computed.
-More specifically, BlindKeySign(skS, bk, msg) works as follows:
+More specifically, BlindKeySign(skS, bk, ctx, msg) works as follows:

 1. Hash the private key skS, 57 octets, using SHAKE256(skS, 117).
 Let h1 denote the
    resulting digest.
 Construct the secret scalar s1 from the first